DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    * _Nearest Neighbours:_

-     The number of neightbours to use in the interpolation calculation.
+     The number of neighbours to use in the interpolation calculation.

    * _Apply:_